-The lodash _.sortBy method
+The lodash sort by method

 The _.sortBy method is another option compared to the _.find method also, the _.find method can be used to find just one item in a collection, while the _.sortBy method can be used to sort the whole collection, I can then take just the first element, or the top three.
 So lets take a look at some examples of sorting with lodash, and native javaScript as well.

-1 - What to know
+1 - lodash sort by method and what to know first

 This is one of my many posts on lodash methods, this one is on the _.sortBy method that works like the sort array prototype method in native javaScript, but works a little differently.
-Here I will be writing about that method a bit, as well as the corresponding Array.sort when it comes to just working with javaScript by itself.
-This is not a getting started post on lodash, or javaScript in general.
+Here in this section I will be starting out with the lodash sort by method, and I will be getting to vanilla javaScript alternatives to this method later in the content of this post.

-2 - Basic example of _.sortBy
+1.1 - Basic example of lodash _.sortBy

 For a basic example of _.sortBy why not start off with just using it to sort an array of numbers.
 It does not get more basic than that does it.
+To sort an array of numbers by numerical value, I just have to give the array of numbers to _.sortBy.
+No need to give and method as the second argument.

 |